 Blending automatic drawing, performative gestures, and intuitive color choices, I express a childlike fun, whimsy, and offer a glimpse inside my subconscious.
-I work with multiple layers combining gesture, lines color and collage to build up a story.
-I draw inspiration from the ebb and flow between ocen and forest--both places that I visit frequently to recharge.
-The result is more deliborate and with a trained hand, the final touches are applied.
+I work with multiple layers combining gestures, lines, color, and collage to build up a story.
+I draw inspiration from the ebb and flow between ocean and forest--both places that I visit frequently to recharge.
+The result is more deliberate and with a trained hand, the final touches are applied.

 I am a self-taught modern artist working intuitively with a child-like curiosity resulting in abstract pieces that are fun, whimsical, and full of energy.

-Each project is approached without judgement or precognition in a three-part process starting with my play stage, where my hands automatically start the flow state and move along the canvas or paper at will.
+Each project is approached without judgment or precognition in a three-part process starting with my play stage, where my hands automatically start the flow state and move along the canvas or paper at will.
 I then begin finding characters or themes that slowly reveal themselves at which point I introduce collage elements making it more tactile and dimensional.
-I relish what is revealed when striping away certain elements while highlighting others.
-I enjoy sharing my experiments, discoveries and train wrecks along the way and I hope you enjoy them as much as I do!
+I relish what is revealed when stripping away certain elements while highlighting others.
+I enjoy sharing my experiments, discoveries, and train wrecks along the way and I hope you enjoy them as much as I do!

 Collage • Encaustics • Fiber Arts • Pastels • Watercolor

 As an artist, I’m at my best when I am led by the process and exploration of a new medium while curating and being able to share my journey with you.
 I love new discoveries and even more, I love sharing them.

 Working alongside nature, I experiment with various types of charcoal that I hand harvest from leftover fires and incorporate things that I find while on my nature walks; items such as loose bark, branches, unique sticks, and twigs that get used for mark making.
 And finally, in my alchemist stage is where I add fine details and apply the chemicals, solvents, and waxes in my more elaborate abstract artwork.